Wainger Laboratory: Brian Wainger, MD, PhD

 We are looking for creative, talented, successful and enthusiastic graduate students and post-doctoral scientists to join our group.
 To learn more about open positions in the Wainger Laboratory, please contact us by email.

-View the more extensive PubMed publications list.
+View our up-to-date PubMed publications list.